Responsible Sourcing

 Sustainable and Green Procurement

 We are achieving further reductions in emissions by consuming renewable energy (biogas, biomass and renewable electricity) in our operations and are considering increasing the use of renewable electricity, both onsite (rooftop and ground-mounted) and offsite (virtual power purchase agreements).
 These sustainable business decisions help us better manage our resources, improve efficiencies, achieve greater savings and accurately forecast future costs.
-In 2022, we procured 209,212 tons of bio-based raw materials (Bio-MEG, PLA and cellulose) for our bio-PET, biopolymers PLA, and tire cord fabric production.
-We also sourced and recycled 342,961 tons of post-consumer PET bottles and materials.
+In 2024, we procured more than 200,000 tons of bio-based raw materials (Bio-MEG, PLA and cellulose) for our bio-PET, biopolymers PLA, and tire cord fabric production.
+We also sourced and recycled 396,666 tons of post-consumer PET bottles and materials.

 Outreaching sustainability to external stakeholders, communities, and societies

 We have engaged with some of our key suppliers to join hand on the sustainable supply chain management as well as responsible consumption with the Scope 3 emission reduction ambition.
-This initiative will leverage all players in value chain to achieve our and their sustainability goals on GHG emissions, and also serve the climate action according to the Science Based Targets (SBTs) of the Paris agreement together with the SDGs.
-The systematic process of this initiative will be rolled out in 2021 and our SBTs will be set within 2022 in line with our ultimate goal – towards carbon neutrality.
+This initiative will leverage all players in value chain to achieve our and their sustainability goals on GHG emissions, and also serve our climate strategy.

 Evaluating and managing risks